Legorobotdude/dream-pixel-forge/README.md

 - Add new models
 - Import models from the models folder
 - Remove models from the registry (this doesn't delete the model files)
+- Auto-detection of Pony models with appropriate configuration

+## Model-Specific Negative Prompts

+DreamPixelForge now features optimized negative prompts for each supported model type:

+- **Stable Diffusion 1.5**: Basic negative prompt to avoid common artifacts and issues
+- **Stable Diffusion 2.1**: Extended negative prompt tailored to SD 2.1's characteristics
+- **Stable Diffusion XL**: Comprehensive negative prompt optimized for SDXL models
+- **Dreamlike Diffusion**: Special negative prompt for artistic models
+- **Kandinsky 2.2**: Negative prompt adapted to Kandinsky's unique architecture
+- **Pony Diffusion V6 XL**: Specialized negative prompt for stylized art generation

+These model-specific negative prompts will be automatically applied when you switch between models, improving image quality without manual adjustment.
+You can still customize the negative prompt as needed for specific results.

+## Automatic Model Detection

+The application now automatically detects and properly configures certain model types:

+- **Pony Models**: Automatically detected and configured as SDXL models with appropriate settings
+- **Local Models**: Properly categorized based on their architecture (SD 1.5, SD 2.1, SDXL)

+This ensures you get the best quality output with minimal manual configuration.

 ## Ollama Prompt Enhancement